-Relationship difficulties – Some new moms become resentful of their partners.
+Some new moms become resentful of their partners.
 While a mom’s life changes drastically after the birth of a new baby, a dad’s life doesn’t change so much.
 His apparent freedom can be the cause of negative feelings.
-If you read the magazines at the checkout counter, Angelina Jolie seems to be suffering from a little of this.

 Good communication skills are important here.
 Moms can tell their partners what they need, and affirm his place and importance in the family.
 Letting him care for the baby on his own to learn his own style is a good idea.

 When moms read about the bonding that is so essential for baby’s development, they’re sometimes stressed or worried if they don’t feel an instant connection with their new infants.
 Bonding is different for each mother/baby dyad.